 - Top of the Pie Crust - Instead of just placing the crust over top, make a lattice top.
 Just cut the top crust into wide strips with a pastry cutter or pizza cutter into strips and place each over top alternately to create the lattice.

-How to Make Blueberry Apple Pie
+How to Make an Apple Blueberry Pie

-Begin by rolling out your bottom pie crust and lining the pan.
+Begin by rolling out your bottom pie crust and lining the pie pan.
 Place the pie shell in the freezer while you prepare your filling.

 STEP 1: Combine the apples, sugar, lemon juice, cinnamon and salt in a large bowl.
 Stir well.